Rakusan.net home articles gallery links contact

 Rakuzan Kachou Gafu

-During the over four years between early 1929 and mid 1933 Rakusan produced a series of 100 large woodblock prints at the rate of two new designs a month.
+During the over four years between early 1929 and mid 1933 Rakusan produced a series of one hundred large woodblock prints at the rate of two new designs a month.
 Each of the designs includes one or more birds, and most also have botanical elements.
-Rakusan called his series 楽山花鳥畵譜 (now written 楽山花鳥画譜), Rakuzan Kachou Gafu, Rakusan's Flower and Bird Print Series, but for convenience it is usually called here the 100 Series.
+Rakusan called his series 楽山花鳥畵譜 (now written 楽山花鳥画譜), Rakuzan Kachou Gafu, Rakusan's Flower and Bird Print Series; but for convenience it is usually called here the 100 Series.

 Rakusan had initially intended to produce only a single print run of about two hundred copies of each of the designs.
-However, he begain reprinting additional print runs of identical copies almost immediately.
+However, he begain reprinting additional print runs of identical copies of selected designs almost immediately.
 For the majority of the designs reprintings in up to three editions were eventually produced by the time Rakusan closed his studio in 1955.
-All illustrations in this gallery are of edition I copies unless indicated otherwise.
+All illustrations in this overview gallery (and on its subpages) are of edition I copies unless indicated otherwise.
 [The 100 Series edition characteristics and datings are explained in a separate article here.]

 Rakusan assigned the numbers which identify the 100 Series prints in the order the designs in this series were first published.
 These numbers also begin the main sequence of Rakusan Studio production numbering.
 (Rakusan chose to assign main sequence numbers only to designs in what he considered to be his two best series.
 Rakusan produced other designs before, during, and after this time; and the majority of his studio output is not included in the main sequence.)